jamesfmackenzie/chocolatekeen/README.md

 Game data is automatically copied to the Target Directory as part of build - so everything should "just run"

 ### PlayStation Vita (VitaSDK)
 The repository includes a VitaSDK target in `build/vita`.
-It builds a `.vpk` that packages the executable, default config, and bundled Episode One `GAMEDATA`.
+It builds a `.vpk` that packages the executable and bundled Episode One `GAMEDATA`.

 Prerequisites:
 1. Install VitaSDK and SDL2 for Vita.